marcodd23/hirelance/README.md

 Java EE  Spring MVC Social Network

 ##How To:
+If you want to run the web-app on localhost, follow these steps:
 * Clone the project
 * $ **mvn clean install**
 * $ **mvn cargo:run**